Ishakannan/ISmart/README.md

-# Smart Inventory UI/UX Design
+# ISmart Smart Inventory & Expiration Tracker - UI/UX Design

 This repository contains the UI/UX design for the Smart Inventory and Expiration Tracker app.